How to Keep Your Company’s Data Out of the Latest Cyber Snares4 min read

 The Latest and Greatest

 Cyber criminals are both creative and clever.
-Threat Post explains trouble can take on many forms, from “wipers” that clear out all of your data in one fell swoop, to trojans that can pick and choose information, gleaning your most sensitive data and credentials, and harvesting them with you being none the wiser – until it’s too late.
+This blog article from CiSecurity explains trouble can take on many forms, from “wipers” that clear out all of your data in one fell swoop, to trojans that can pick and choose information, gleaning your most sensitive data and credentials, and harvesting them with you being none the wiser – until it’s too late.

 Recognizing threats isn’t always simple.
 Phishing emails might look like they were sent from a company or individual you know and trust.
 However, when you look more closely, they often have poor grammar, misspelled words, and use pressure tactics.
 They often include a link or attachment that doesn’t quite look right – and you should trust your gut feeling and avoid clicking on them at all costs.